Case Studies:

 Terms of Payment

-In-kind payments: i)tree saplings- the buyer has also established two nurseries and 100,000 fruit trees were planted along with some forest trees. ii) Technical training: 51 local farmers receive technical assistance to adopt sustainable agroforestry practices such as SALT (multi-storey planting, rock walling and use of organic fertilizers).
-(Rosales and de los Angeles, 2001, cited in Arocena-Francisco, 2003)
+In-kind payments: i) tree saplings- the buyer has also established two nurseries and 100,000 fruit trees were planted along with some forest trees. ii) technical training: 51 local farmers receive technical assistance to adopt sustainable agroforestry practices such as Sloping Agricultural Land Technology (SALT) (e.g. multi-storey planting, rock walling and use of organic fertilizers) (Rosales and de los Angeles, 2001, cited in Arocena-Francisco, 2003). iii) other social development forms of compensation include ground boxes, an access road, school buildings, medical clinics, food programmes and cash donations.

 Funds Involved

-In 1997, about twenty-eight upland farmers were involved in the process of reforestation and rehabilitation of the land, with a budget of P200, 000 (about US$ 3,700 at current rates).
+In 1997, about twenty-eight upland farmers were involved in the process of reforestation and rehabilitation of the land, with a budget of P200,000 (approx. US$3,700 at current rates).

 Analysis of costs and benefits